riccardo-runci/pokemon-visualizer/README.md

 Requirements:
 - Use Swift 5.5 ✅
 - Use iOS 11 as Target SDK ✅
+- Use a few external libraries, and motivate their usage ✅
 - Use the MVVM pattern ✅
+- Use CocoaPods, Carthage, or SwiftPM, but motivate your choice into the README.md file ✅
 - The app’s UI must be dynamic and must support both iPhone and iPad without using XIBs or Storyboards ✅
+- Create a README.md file where you describe the project and your choices ✅
+- Put the project on a public repository on GitHub ✅
+- Check that your code correctly builds on the latest stable Xcode ✅

 Bonus Tasks:
 - Use one external library at most ✅